Poster Girl (album): Critical reception

 At Metacritic, which assigns a normalised to reviews from professional publications, Poster Girl has an average score of 72 out of 100, based on nine reviews, indicating "generally favourable reviews".

 Writing for NME, Nick Levine described the album as a "catchy and characterful" one, that "feels like a job well done", while DIY's Emma Swann called the album "pure pop escapism".
 Robin Murray of Clash wrote that Poster Girl is "not all perfect", but an "entertaining" album.
 Ludovic Hunter-Tilney of the Financial Times described the songs as "nimble and breezy", though said that the album "leaves one impatient for more".
+Pitchfork criticized its dated production, clichéd lyrics, and lack of artistic identity, describing Larsson as difficult to distinguish from the album's influences.